 Other than that it is one of the most beautiful machines I’ve ever seen on two wheels.
 It’s no wonder HD is a favorite of Motorcycle riders all over the world.

 My old bike to the left is a 2007 Suzuki Boulevard M-50.
-I have had it 11 years.
+I have had it for 11 years.
 My Son has asked me for it because he wants to learn to ride.
 This bike has been a good one.
-I had one issue where the gear oil leak out, or wasn’t replaced during a service call and ended up having to replace the drive shaft.
+I had one issue where the gear oil leaked out, or wasn’t replaced during a service call and ended up having to replace the driveshaft.
 And I’ve had to replace one gasket to stop an oil leak.
 That’s a pretty good ROI for this bike.
 And I’ve had a blast riding it.
 I think it would be a great start for my Son.
 Of course, I will make sure it is in tip-top condition before that.

 I purposely made the newer bike photo bigger here because that’s exactly what it felt like to ride my bike to the Harley-Davidson dealer and see the LowRider in person.
 Other than the one issue I’ve already mentioned this bike is freaking awesome.
 The feel as I sat on it made me feel powerful somehow.
 It’s hard for me to describe it.
 I can’t wait until I get to test ride it.

 The new Milwaukee 8 engine powering the Lowrider dwarfs the 805 cc engine of my Suzuki.
 It is 107 cubic inches in displacement.
 That’s about 1753 cc.
 The size difference is massive.
 The Suzuki is shaft-driven.
 The HD is belt-driven (which I like because it’s probably easier to keep up than a driveshaft).
 Out of everything I have heard people say about this Lowrider the thing that sticks out is, “this thing has massive power and torque.”
 I get excited just thinking about it.